-There are 3 components to the A-level.
+There are 3 components to the A Level.

 Component 1: This examination has two sections.
-Section 1 focuses on Shakespeare's play The Tempest and you will be required to answer two questions.
+Section 1 focuses on a Shakespeare play and you will be required to answer two questions.
 The first requires you to analyse an extract from the play, the second asks you to write an evaluative response to a statement about the whole play.

-In Section 2, you will compare an aspect of a drama text (The Duchess of Malfi by John Webster) and a poetry text (Paradise Lost: Books Nine and Ten by John Milton).
+In Section 2, you will compare an aspect of a drama text and a poetry text.
 You will be expected to be able to comment on and make detailed reference to the whole of each text.

 Component 2: This examination has a series of questions based on a range of genres.
-You will answer two questions based on our chosen genre, Gothic Literature.
+You will answer two questions based on our chosen genre.